-ESLA - Choosing the Column
+ESLA - Choosing and installing the Column

 This 'graveyard' has loads of them, as well as modern steel ones in the background - a great place to find yourself!